Spray Foam & Injection Foam: Is There A Difference?

 The old insulation in the walls, like fiberglass, doesn’t need to be removed before the installation.
 Now, if there is cellulose in the walls, the crews will likely remove as much of that as possible before injecting the foam.
 This is done to ensure the injection foam fills all of the holes and crevices in the wall.

-When preparing for the installation, injection foam has less prep time needed than spray foam.
-Because the crews work with whatever siding the home has, they drill the holes, inject the foam, replace the covering, and cleanup.
+Injection foam requires less prep time to prepare for the installation than spray foam.
+Because the crews work with whatever siding the home has, they drill the holes, inject the foam, replace the covering, and clean up.
 We’ll examine the spray foam prep work in just a moment.

 The siding home can change the installation method.